Practico-Cegador/php-obfuscator-1/README.md

 # php-obfuscator
-A set of tools design too obfuscate php
+A set of tools design to obfuscate php

+Used by :

+wp-obfuscator